tjhuffman4246/baseballstrategy-hks/README.md

 ## SUDDEN DEATH AVERSION.pdf

-Dr. Thaler's 2000 paper on the tendency of coaches in professional sports to avoid the immediate high-risk scenario in favor of a delayed decision point that brings lessened possibility of success.
+Dr. Thaler's 2000 paper on the tendency of coaches in professional sports to avoid the immediate high-risk scenario in favor of a delayed decision point that brings reduced probability of success.

 ## Tables